 Increased confidence and self-efficacy.
 By learning how to regulate their emotions during stressful situations, a person will no longer feel victimized by their circumstances.

 Stress reduction.
 Trauma triggers provoke fear and anxiety.
-Trauma therapy teaches patients stress management techniques and healthy coping skills to maintain calm.
+Counseling for trauma teaches patients stress management techniques and healthy coping skills to maintain calm.

-Yes, many health insurance plans do cover trauma therapy in Nashville, TN, including outpatient addiction counseling services and residential treatment services.
-At Freeman Recovery Center, we work with major insurance providers to make trauma recovery more accessible and affordable for individuals and families in need of professional care.
+Yes, many health insurance plans do cover trauma therapy, including outpatient addiction counseling services and residential treatment services.
+At Freeman Recovery Center, we work with major insurance providers to make trauma recovery services more accessible and affordable for individuals and families in need of professional therapy for trauma.

-Our admissions team can verify your insurance benefits and help you understand what levels of trauma therapy—such as individual counseling, dual diagnosis treatment, or group therapy—are covered under your plan.
+Our admissions team can verify your insurance benefits and help you understand what levels of trauma therapy—such as individual counseling services, dual diagnosis treatment, group therapy care, and other costs for addiction therapies are covered under your plan.
 We accept providers including Aetna, Cigna, Blue Cross Blue Shield, United Healthcare, and more.
 Whether you’re exploring trauma-informed inpatient treatment or ongoing outpatient therapy in Tennessee, we’ll guide you through the process and remove financial guesswork.
 Contact us today to check your coverage and take the first step toward healing.

 Trauma, PTSD, and Addiction Statistics